Adult social care

 Unpaid carers need to be recognised for the difficulties they experience.
 They should be respected for all they do and given advice and support.

 Young carers are children and young people under the age of 18 that look after someone in their family who:

 Young carers take on tasks that would normally be done by an adult.

 Some young carers take on high levels of care.
 Others carry out low levels of care frequently.
 Either can impact heavily on a child or young person.
 Usually children and young people don’t want to stop 'caring'.
 However, they'd welcome some extra support to manage the task of being a carer.
 To recognise this, it’s important that we provide support to our young carers.
 This helps them balance their caring with their rights to be children or young people.

 Find out more about the support available for young carers.

 A carer’s assessment is the way of working out if you're eligible for support from adult social care.
 Looking at your role as an unpaid carer, this would be in accordance with the Care Act.
 Find out more about having a carer's assessment.

 Carer's one-off payment

 Barnsley informal carers can access small one-off support payments of up to £300.
-This is to recognise their work, and to support them in their role as an informal carer.
-This is available only once annually following completion of a simple form.
+This is to recognise their work and to support them in their role as an informal carer.
+This is available only once annually after the completion of a simple form.

 Carers can use this payment in a variety of ways to support them in their caring role.
-This could include a short break, domestic items including washing machines, domestic help, travel costs/driving lessons, access to courses or materials to develop carer skills.
-Or for leisure to fund a hobby, short term care or sitting service.
+This could include a short break, domestic items such as a washing machine, domestic help, travel costs or driving lessons, or access to courses or materials to develop carer skills.
+It can also be used for leisure to fund a hobby, or for short term care or sitting service.